bashuser30/dl-distro/README.md

 ## JSON File

-`dl-distro` will look for the JSON file in these locations before fetching the latest file from the master branch:
+`dl-distro` will always fetch the JSON file from the master branch, ensuring up-to-date data.
+Since `dl-distro` dynamically interprets the JSON file, additions to distributions will not necessitate updates to the script.
+Users will automatically see new entries in the JSON file.
+Updates will only be required when new distributions are added or if there are incompatibilities introduced in the JSON file.

+If you wish to override any data found in the JSON file, you can edit it and place the file in one of these locations:

 - `$XDG_CONFIG_HOME/dl-distro/data.json`
 - `$HOME/.config/dl-distro/data.json`
 - The directory `dl-distro` is located in

-This will allow you to override any data if you wish, such as a URL to a faster mirror.
+This is useful if you need to override the mirror to a faster one.
 Do note however, most distributions use a redirecting system, so you should get the closest mirror to your location.

-If the JSON file isn't found in these locations, it fetches the latest file from the master branch.
-This is so users won't have to update every time a distribution has a version change.
-Only additions to `dl-distro` itself or incompatibilities introduced into the JSON file will require an update.

 ## Usage